lkrum/Taylor-Swift-Quiz/README.md

 - Negin, one of the class TAs, helped me troubleshoot my functions
 - A friend Chris Bartal helped me formulate my for loops and functions for my buttons to work.
 - Faran Navazi, one of the official bootcamp tutors, helped me make my code more concise.
+- Will Lord helped me troubleshoot why my last question button wasn't working and he finally got it to work by moving it to the start of the checkAnswer function

 ## License
 MIT License